Change of Certification Requirements

 c. shown evidence of physical fitness, emotional maturity and moral character.

-e. passed the PPST with minimum scores set by the State of Nebraska
+e. taken and passed the Core Academic Skills Test with minimum scores set by the State of

-f. taken the PRAXIS II - Elementary Education: Curriculum, Instruction, and Assessment. (elementary candidates only)
+f. a.taken and passed the PRAXIS II - Elementary Education: Curriculum, Instruction, and

 g. successfully completed student teaching assignment.